 Let’s take an example to understand the calculation of Volatility in a better manner.

 Consider calculating the Annualized Volatility of a given stock, ITC in this case.

 Below is the data of ITC for the time period January 2018 to December 2018.
 Calculate Daily returns, volatility, and annualized Volatility of ITC.

-We calculate the daily returns, which is column D here, using the close price as mentioned in column C.
+We calculate the daily returns in column D here, using the close price mentioned in column C.